ajm143/ajm143.github.io/news/_posts/2018-08-05-Can_Poster_Prize.md

 photo: "/images/Cpk27.jpg"
 ---

-Can attended the 2018 [Physics by the Lake](https://www.physicsbythelake.org/) summer school and won a poster prize for his work on NbO<sub>2</sub> anodes for Li-ion batteries.
+Can attended the 2018 [Physics by the Lake](https://www.physicsbythelake.org/) summer school and won a poster prize for poster "First-Principles Study of Complex Oxides"